dfgordon/vscode-language-applesoft/README.md

 Language support for Applesoft BASIC in Visual Studio Code.

-*latest update*: Move and renumber lines simultaneously, support 2MG and NIB images.

 * Semantic highlights true to Apple //e ROM parsing
-* Comprehensive completions and hovers
+* Comprehensive diagnostics, completions, and hovers
 * Management of variables, functions, and line numbers
-* Diagnostics to identify errors and gotchas
 * Transfer programs to and from emulators and disk images (see below)
 * View tokenized program as hex dump and unicode text
 * Options : see `Ctrl+Comma` -> `Extensions` -> `Applesoft BASIC`